sthanurk/Machine_Learning_On_Flights_data/README.md

 ![Important Variables](Important_Variables.png)

 __Hyper-Parameter Tuning:__
-The following are the Random Forest Parameters that we care going to experiment with to find the best Parameters
+The following are the Random Forest Parameters that we care going to experiment with to find the best parameters.
 * __n_estimators__ = number of trees in the forest
 * __max_features__ = max number of features considered for splitting a node
 * __max_depth__ = max number of levels in each decision tree